 The requirements set out in this section 2.4 are additional to the requirements of Part 3.
-Plans developed and approved under conditions set out in Part 3 may also contain requirements for the use and management of particular areas of the Airport Site, including the preservation of biodiversity values.
+Plans developed and approved under conditions set out in Part 3 may provide for additional requirements, objectives or permissible uses for particular parts of the Airport Site, such as requirements for the use and management of particular areas of the Airport Site, including the preservation of biodiversity values.